Workforce redesign

 We have compiled some resources below to support you in planning and executing new ideas for your workforce redesign.

-- The Roles Explorer (login required), hosted on the Future NHS platform is a collection of resources to support the planning and delivering of workforce redesign to introduce new roles, or innovative adaptations to existing roles already being deployed within a service or system.
+- The roles explorer (login required), hosted on the Future NHS platform is a collection of resources to support the planning and delivering of workforce redesigns.
+It aims to support with introducing new roles, or innovative adaptations to existing roles already being deployed within a service or system.
 It provides information on the capabilities, training requirements and career frameworks for different roles, enabling workforce planners to choose the best fit for their service model.
 It also contains best practice planning methods and case studies which illustrate how roles are being deployed across different system priorities.

-- Health Education England’s multidisciplinary team (MDT) toolkit provides a comprehensive guide on building and developing effective multidisciplinary teams across a broad range of professional groups and system structures.
+- NHS England’s multidisciplinary team (MDT) toolkit provides a comprehensive guide on building and developing effective multidisciplinary teams across a broad range of professional groups and system structures.
 It is designed to be relevant in any setting, to any objective and to progress a ‘one workforce’ approach.

 - Skills for Care’s principles of workforce redesign can help organisations who are undergoing any form of organisational restructure or transformation to set out the key things that need to be taken into account when changing the way your staff work, to ensure they play a role in change.